Donrwalsh/Shop/README.md

 ### TODO

-- Need some furniture data to the frontend!

 - Enhance the Level model to cover all attributes.
 Use this data as a model for readonly data.

 - How to share the Blueprint (and others) model between the backend and scripts and beyond?
 (Currently I just duplicated the file across both)